 filesdirectory.
 You could do this for a single session like so:

-But you’ll have to newly-set this every time you open up a new terminal window.
-Instead, you could put the environment variable setting in an
+You must set this every time you start a new shell or terminal session.
+To avoid this, you can put the environment variable in a

-.envfile in the root of your content repo.
-This is most easily done using the following command:
+.envfile at the root of your content repo.
+You can do this with the following command:

 echo CONTENT_TRANSLATED_ROOT=/path/to/translated-content/files >> .env

 .envfile will be created for you if it does not already exist.)

 Run the command

 Over in the translated-content repo, decide what change you want to make, and then: